restorando/cornelius/index.md

 ## displayAbsoluteValue

-If `displayAbsoluteValue` is set to true, absolute values will be displayed in stead of the percentage value.
+If `displayAbsoluteValue` is set to true, absolute values will be displayed instead of the percentage value.

 Default: `false`